hackeryarn/blog/content/post/rust-macros-3.md

 }
 ```

-The next two captures only differ in the sparator (`or` and `and`).
-They both capture all the parts of a single comparison expression and the next set of expressions as a repeatting `tt`, just like we did in our original `where` clause.
+The next two captures only differ in the separator (`or` and `and`).
+They both capture all the parts of a single comparison expression and the next set of expressions as a repeating `tt`, just like we did in our original `where` clause.
 Then we can put together our conditional from the captures and join it, using `&&` or `||`, with another call to `where_clause!`.
 This is safe to do because we know that every arm of `where_clause!` will produce a valid conditional expression.

 ### Stepping through complex expansions